 .222 Decentralized transactions, which are automatically approved, are reviewed on a post-audit basis.
 The Division of Classification and Compensation reserves the right to rescind inappropriate transactions or earmark improperly classified positions.

 .231 At a minimum, a duties description must be attached to all decentralized transactions.
 For decentralized transactions that require more than a duties description, the following documentation also must be attached in NYSTEP:

 - An agency justification letter detailing the reason for the classification or reclassification and an analysis of the action.

 - The organizational context of the position.

 - An attestation (see below) by an HR professional certified by the Division of Classification and Compensation.

 I, ___________, attest that I have reviewed the duties of this position and have determined that they are consistent with those described in the classification standard and/or other properly classified positions in the class.

 Such certification may be included at the bottom of the duties description or a separate document (see sample template).

-.253 Staff of the Division of Classification and Compensation audits a percentage of automatically approved decentralized transactions each month.
+.243 Staff of the Division of Classification and Compensation audits a percentage of automatically approved decentralized transactions each month.
 Audited transactions will be flagged to indicate that they have been audited.
-Deficiencies discovered as a result of a post-audit will be communicated to the responsible agency.
+Deficiencies discovered because of a post-audit will be communicated to the responsible agency.